cyrusssschen/yellowbox-api/README.md

 code --install-extension dbaeumer.vscode-eslint
 ```

-> # Run
+# Run

->
-> To `run` each microservice, run this command in the root of the microservice where `package.json` is located:
+To `run` each microservice, run this command in the root of the microservice where `package.json` is located:

-> ## Env variable
+## Env variable

-Please refer to `.env.example` file located in root folder
+1. Simply copy `.env.example` file located in each folder and rename it as `.env` file.
+2. Grab the appropriate private key and key ID from your firebase admin page and replace it in each `.env` file

-> ## Build
+## Build

->
-> build each microservice in its folder:
+build each microservice in its folder:
-> Please note that if code of `shared` module is changed, we would need to run `yarn build` to generate new shared library and then run `yarn install` again in service folder to make it work.
+Please note that if code of `shared` module is changed, we would need to run `yarn build` to generate new shared library and then run `yarn install` again in service folder to make it work.

 ```bash
 yarn install